-Despite all these truly amazing occurrences, what most captures people’s imagination about Þrettándinn are the elves.
-For instance, there’s the belief that if you sit on a crossroad where you can see four churches on this night, you have a chance of meeting elves, who give you gifts to try to lure you to their world.
+Despite all these truly amazing occurrences, what most captures people’s imagination about Þrettándinn is the elves.
+For instance, there’s the belief that if you sit at a crossroad where you can see four churches on this night, you have a chance of meeting elves, who give you gifts to try to lure you into their world.
 If you’re tempted to accept the gifts before dawn, the elves will drive you mad (as you see, we’re not talking Lord of the Rings elves here, this is serious stuff) but if you manage to not speak to them, you get to keep all the loot.
 This is also the day the elves move to a new house, (even though they actually live in stones) and many people keep their lights on all night long to aid them on their journey.

 A second beginning to the year